 The Winter Zone is home to resident Atlantic bottlenose dolphins, Winter and Hope.
 This was the filming area for Dolphin Tale and Dolphin Tale 2.
 You can see Winter and Hope any time of the day when we are open.
 You can walk up to the stanchions by their pool for a viewing all day long!
 Go downstairs for an underwater view, where you might see Winter and Hope swimming by or coming up to the windows to say hello!

-The stranding deck is currently home to our male resident Atlantic bottlenose dolphin, Nicholas.
-This area was built as a place to accept newly rescued animals for immediate care and quarantine from our resident animals.
+The Dolphin Terrace is currently home to our male resident Atlantic bottlenose dolphin, Nicholas.
+This area, also know as the Stranding Deck, was built as a place to accept newly rescued animals for immediate care and quarantine from our resident animals.
 There are several state-of-the-art design elements that make these pools ideal places for caring for sick and injured dolphins and small whales.
-Nicholas is currently residing at the stranding deck as we work to expand the aquarium.
+Nicholas is currently residing at the here as we work to expand the aquarium.
 This location also offers beautiful views of Clearwater Bay.

 Rufus Beach is now in our new aviary and home to our resident great white pelicans.
 Ricky, who played the part of “Rufus” in Dolphin Tale, can be found here along with three other pelicans, Skylar, Matthew and Tyndall.
 Viewing windows for the aviary can be found across from the main pool upstairs in the Winter Zone.